stho32/Treehouse-03-Build-an-Interactive-Form/Documentation/pomodoro.md

   1. R5 is complete.
 R6 is in the workings.
 At the moment Css.
   1. R6 is complete.
 R7 started...
   1. R7 is working now.
+  1. Started working on R8.
+Name field message is displayed.